 - Access to the workshops, facilities and expert technical support

-Residents share a warm open plan studio and are supported by technicians to use our foundry, metal, wood and ceramics workshops, if desired.
+Residents share a warm open plan studio and are supported by technicians to use our ceramics workshop, if desired.
 There is no expectation for residents to have experience or prior knowledge of these environments in order to use them whilst on residency.

 - Meeting other people